 The E.U. will introduce a new pre-travel authorisation system, a bit like the one that the U.S., Australia and Canada already have.
 This will mean that if you want to visit any of the European Union countries, including Denmark, and you are not an E.U. passport holder yourself, you may need to get permission to arrive in Europe before you travel.
-The new system, which won’t be officially in place until the beginning of 2020, is called the European Union Travel Information Authorisation System.
-This is a bit of a mouthful, but will be known by its acronym, ETIAS.
-It is not really a full visa like the one that many visitors to Europe do need before coming here, but more of a visa waiver.
+The new system, which won’t be officially in place until the beginning of 2025, is called the European Union Travel Information Authorisation System.
+The system will be known by its acronym ETIAS.
+It is not a full visa like the Schengen Visa that many visitors to Europe do need before coming here, but more of a visa waiver.
 The purpose of implementing such a system is that it is foreseen to help the E.U. member states more effectively control who is allowed into the E.U.

 Is Denmark part of the Schengen Block?